dyhes/zulip/docs/translating/german.md

 - You - **Du**

 Why not "Sie"?
-In brief, Zulip and other web applications tend to use a rather informal language.
+In brief, Aloha and other web applications tend to use a rather informal language.
 If you would like to read more about the reasoning behind this, refer to the [general notes](#formal-or-informal) for translating German.